A common complaint from pet insurance customers is that insurance companies increase prices, sometimes significantly, at renewal.

 Insurance companies usually ask that you call them to cancel your policy.
 You can do this at any time, but bear in mind that if you cancel before your policy is due for renewal you may be liable to pay the premiums for the remainder of your current period of insurance.
 And some companies charge a small fee when you cancel.

-Be aware that if you cancel but intend to buy another policy at some point, any conditions you previously claimed for may not be covered by a new policy.
+Be aware that if you cancel but intend to buy another policy at some point, any conditions you previously claimed may not be covered by a new policy.

 How to cancel your pet insurance

-However, most insurers ask policyholders to call if you want to cancel.
+However, most insurers ask policyholders to call if they want to cancel.
 They may try to convince you to stay but they'll also need to let you know about any cover or fees you still need to pay for.

 If you have a ManyPets policy and have any issues with your cover you can call our team on 0345 340 4090.